( The original version posted acts backward in Relapse Traps and I wanted to make it easier on the reader.)

 100 Days Since QUITTER smoked his last cigarette

-QUITTER: (After jumping on the Freedom Train, puts up a post to share his happiness and success) I made a 100 days today!
+QUITTER: (After putting up a blog to share his happiness and success) I made a 100 days today!
 It wasn’t easy, but I got here.
 And I got here because I made a commitment.
 I did my homework and stayed close to this site, and I continued to read and learn.
 I got here because I had support, because others paved the way for me and I paid attention to their journeys and advice.
 And I offered support to others which helped me too because it helped to reinforce those positives in my own brain.
 Newbies - it’s worth it.
 YOU TOO can get here.
 I was just like you 100 days ago.
 And no, it’s not easy.
 But if you just hang in - just... hang in! - you WILL make it.
 There WILL come an end to cravings.
 FREEDOM IS FABULOUS! (adds slightly chagrined) I’ve gained 10 pounds.
 Any suggestions?

 QUITTER gets lots of kudos on his Triple Digit milestone and advice on weight gain.
 A new member reads his blog, is encouraged and sets her quit day.